laynefyc/php-monitor/README.md

 	````
 	This way is to use the `auto_prepend_file` interface provided by PHP，interfaceing [https://www.php.net/manual/zh/ini.core.php#ini.auto-prepend-file](https://www.php.net/manual/zh/ini.core.php#ini.auto-prepend-file).You need to restart nginx after adding configuration.

-	The second way is to import the entry file that needs to monitor the project directly , usually add it in `public / index.php`：
+	The second way is to import the entry file that needs to monitor the project directly , usually add it in `public/index.php`：

 	````php
 	require '/home/www/cai/php-monitor/src/autoPrepend.php';